cdelzell/tickettoride/README.md

 cd choochoo
 ```

-2. Install dependencies:
+2. Install dependencies (in both the ticketToRide directory and the choochoo directory):

 ```bash
 npm install
 ```

 3. Set up environment variables:
-   Create a `.env` file in the root directory and add your Firebase configuration:
+   Create a `.env` file in the choochoo directory and add your Firebase configuration:

 ```env
 VITE_FIREBASE_API_KEY=your_api_key